VPeron/password_manager/README.md

 # Password Manager

+- A simple linux cli password manager that supports multiple user accounts.

 Disclaimer: This program is for personal entertainment only and is in many ways, shapes and forms insecure and underperformant.

-A simple linux cli password manager that supports multiple user accounts.
+Suggestions and discussions are most welcome but PRs will likely be declined as the intent is to educate myself.

 ### FEATURES